imglib/imglib2-meta/README.md

 Caveat emptor: this is __experimental code__,
 which will be later merged elsewhere!

-Brought to you by:

-* Stephan "Convoluted" Saalfeld
-* Curtis "Typewriter" Rueden
-* Tobias "Meta" Pietzsch
-* Christian "Space Tree" Dietz

 **Motivation**

 Metadata is incredibly important in scientific image processing.
 The ImgLib2 ecosystem has no formal mechanism for working with metadata.
 This repository aims to solve that.

 The main metadata stand-in throughout the Fiji ecosystem is the `Dataset` class of ImageJ2, used by e.g. SCIFIO.
 However, it has a number of issues:
 * It cannot operate within a type-safe environment.
 This hinders use within ImgLib2-algorithm, SciJava Ops, etc.
-* It requires the *massive* dependency of imagej-common.
+* It requires the dependency of imagej-common.

 **Current Status**